HouQiming/ama/doc/contrib.md

 - Undeclared variables will be automatically declared as `auto`
 - Uninitialized variables will be zero-initialized with `Type foo{};`
 - `auto` will be replaced with a deduced type whenever possible
+- Global functions default to `static`, prefix with `public` to export

 ## Big Rules